21371 customer reviews

 With 115,000 hectares and 60 appellations, the region of Bordeaux wines is home to the largest AOC vineyard in France.
-The vineyards enjoy an oceanic climate, with mild winters and warm summers.
+The vines benefit from an oceanic climate, mild in winter and warm in summer.
 The soils are as rich and varied as the appellations themselves.
-Among the most famous are: Saint-Émilion along with Château Ausone or Château Cheval Blanc; Margaux along with Château Margaux; Pessac-Léognan along with Château Haut-Brion; Saint-Julien with the Talbot Castle; Sauternes along with Château Yquem, Pomerol along with Pétrus, or Pauillac.
+Among the most famous are: Saint-Émilion such as Château Ausone or Château Cheval Blanc; Margaux along with Château Margaux; Pessac-Léognan along with Château Haut-Brion; Saint-Julien with the Talbot Castle; Sauternes along with Château Yquem, Pomerol along with Pétrus, or Pauillac.

 Most Grand Cru Classés, and Bordeaux wines in general, are blends.
 The most common red grape varieties are Merlot, Cabernet Sauvignon, and Carménère.
 Two other, less common varieties are also used: Malbec and Petit Verdot.
 For white wines, the most commonly used varieties are Sémillon, Sauvignon Blanc, and Muscadelle.